 When enough of the above happen, the price of Bitcoin drops below the price the late-adopters paid for it.
 These late-comers don’t want to take a loss so they don’t sell/use their Bitcoins.
 Since no one is using Bitcoins, stores stop taking them (even though they might not mind buying Bitcoins cheaply) because of transaction costs or negative associations with the currency.
 If no one accepts Bitcoins, there’s no point in buying them.
 Demand, and the price of a Bitcoin, plummets…just as fast as it skyrocketed initially.

-Basically, the Bitcoin economy experiences a recession/depression.
+In essence, the Bitcoin economy experiences a recession/depression.
 When a recession occurs in the real economy, the government or Fed steps in with expansionary fiscal and/or monetary policy.
-Basically, they give everyone more Bitcoins at a cheap price so people have an incentive to use them and get the economy rolling again.
-That’s why we need government and a central bank.
+If Bitcoin had a Fed, the Fed would give everyone more Bitcoins at a cheap price so people would have an incentive to use them and get the economy rolling again.
+That’s why we need a government and a central bank.

 And if you don’t believe that hypothetical, think about the recent Bitcoin bank robberies.
 I bet the Bitcoin customers who lost their shirts would have loved a little help from FDIC.

 As usual, government serves a useful role, and libertarian fantasies are nothing more than Ponzi schemes.